 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Apollo Beach has relatively fewer families with younger children, and/or college students.
 Combined, this makes Apollo Beach a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Apollo Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Apollo Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Apollo Beach citizens is very high relative to the national average among all cities (21.84%): 34.21% of adults in Apollo Beach have a bachelor's degree or even advanced degree.
+The population of Apollo Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.98% of adults in Apollo Beach have a bachelor's degree or even advanced degree.

-Apollo Beach is a somewhat ethnically-diverse town.
+Apollo Beach is a very ethnically-diverse town.
 The people who call Apollo Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apollo Beach residents report their race to be White, followed by Black or African-American.
 Apollo Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.36% of the town’s residents.
-Important ancestries of people in Apollo Beach include German, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 10.77% of the town’s residents.
+Important ancestries of people in Apollo Beach include Irish, English, Italian, and Polish.

 The most common language spoken in Apollo Beach is English.
 Other important languages spoken here include Spanish and German.